uslearen/uslearen.github.io/index.md

 ## Genesis·1

-### Revised·Standard·Version·Caþolic·Edition
+### Revïsed·Standard·Version·Caþolic·Edition

 #### Six·Days·of·Creation·and·þe·Sabbaþ

 1. In·þe·beginniŋ·God·created·þe·heavens·and·þe·earþ.
-2. Þe·earþ·was·wiþout·form·and·void,and·darkness·was·upon·þe·face·of·
+2. Þe·earþ·was·wiþout·form·and·void, and·darkness·was·upon·þe·face·of·
 þe·deep; and·þe·Spirit·of·God·was·moviŋ·over·þe·face·of·þe·waters.

 3. And·God·said, “Let·þere·be·lïght”; and·þere·was·lïght.
 4. And·God·saw·þat·þe·lïght·was·good; and·God·separated·þe·lïght·from·
 þe·darkness.
-5. God·called·þe·lïght·Day,and·þe·darkness·he·called·Nïght·And·þere·
+5. God·called·þe·lïght·Day, and·þe·darkness·he·called·Nïght·And·þere·
 was·eveniŋ·and·þere·was·morniŋ, one·day.

 6. And·God·said, “Let·þere·be·a·firmament·in·þe·midst·of·þe·waters, and·